Also read: Promising New Treatments for Myelomalacia and Spinal Cord Injury

-However, it’s beennoted that, in some rare instances, myelomalacia can occur in the absence of mechanical shock to the spinal cord.
+However, in rare instances, myelomalacia can occur in the absence of mechanical shock to the spinal cord.

-Depending on the location and severity, spinal injuries can be minimal or extensive.
-Of course, extensive spinal injuries can severely affect the spinal cord’s functionality, ultimately inviting myelomalacia.
+Depending on the location and severity, spinal injuries can severely affect the spinal cord’s functionality, ultimately inviting myelomalacia.
 From a statistical standpoint, myelomalacia is more common in L1-L5 (first to fifth lumbarvertebrae) and C1-C5 (first to fifth cervical vertebrae) injuries.

 Understood as a softening or, more precisely, a weakening of spinal cord segments, myelomalacia is a degenerative neurological condition.

-Although symptoms may vary from patient to patient, doctors have noted that most of those diagnosed with the condition had flaccid paraplegia (total or partial loss of motor functions in the lower part of the body).
+Although symptoms may vary, doctors have noted that many people diagnosed with the condition had flaccid paraplegia (total or partial loss of motor functions in the lower part of the body).

 Furthermore, myelomalacia has no tell-tale signs.
-In one instance, the patient came in with hypertension, later discovered that he has the condition.
-There are two means of diagnosing myelomalacia: magnetic resonance imagining, wherein the specialist assesses the extent of the damage caused by the diseaseby measuring bone and matter density.
+In some cases patients come in with hypertension, but later discovered they have myelomalacia.
+There are two means of diagnosing myelomalacia: magnetic resonance imagining (MRI), where the specialist assesses the extent of the damage caused by the disease through measuring bone matter density.

 Another way of diagnosing myelomalacia is by performing a myelogram.
-Myelographyinvolves injecting a radiocontrast substance such as iodine, barium, carbon dioxide or water and conductinga series of X-Rays.
-The substancewould ‘illuminate’ the affected area for the physician, thus increasing the diagnostic’s precision.
+Myelography involves injecting a radiocontrast substance such as iodine, barium, carbon dioxide or water and conducting a series of X-Rays.
+The substance would ‘illuminate’ the affected area for the physician, thus increasing the diagnostic precision.

-Regrettably, from its onset, the condition progresses mathematically.
-After flaccid paraplegia occurs, the patient develops areflexia (suboptimal reflexes), followedby the loss of deep pain perception in the coccyx area.
+Unfortunately, from its onset, the condition progresses a predictable course: after flaccid paraplegia occurs, the patient develops areflexia (suboptimal reflexes), followed by the loss of deep pain perception in the coccyx area.

 Treatment Options for Myelomalacia

 As far as treatments are concerned, there’s no universal cure for myelomalacia.
-However, if the condition is diagnosedduring its early stages, the neurosurgeon could perform what is called a spinal cord decompression operation.
-Using camera-guided instruments, the surgeon would relievethe strain on the spinal cord produced by an injury.
+However, if diagnosed during its early stages, the neurosurgeon may perform a spinal cord decompression operation.
+Using camera-guided instruments, the surgeon would relieve the strain on the spinal cord produced by an injury.

-For instance, some symptoms attributed to myelomalacia such as muscle spasticity (jerking of the limbs) canbe alleviatedwith steroids.
-The same drug regimen can be employed to reduce the spinal cord’s swelling and/orpain.
+Other symptoms attributed to myelomalacia such as muscle spasticity (jerking of the limbs) can be alleviated with steroids.
+The same drug regimen can be employed to reduce the spinal cord’s swelling and/or pain.

-In terms ofpalliative care, doctors would often recommend physical therapy of chiropractic in order torelieveback pain.
+In terms of palliative care, doctors often recommend chiropractic physical therapy in order to relieve back pain.

 The latest research shows that stem cells could be deployed to undo some of the nerve damage produced by the condition.
 However, the treatment hasn’t left the experimental stage.
 Moreover, there’s no indication nor guarantee that stem cells can, in fact, alleviate or treat the condition.

-Myelomalacia is a rapidlyprogressing neurological disorder that is often caused by spinal cord injury.
+Myelomalacia is a rapidly progressing neurological disorder that is often caused by spinal cord injury.
 Most doctors agree that the only guaranteed way to treat the condition is by preventing it in the first place.
-If you’ve reasons to suspect that you could have the condition, we recommend that you consult a neurologist for a quick assessment.
-The condition’s highly treatable via surgery and medication if it’s caughtin the early stages.
+If you’ve reasons to suspect that you could have the condition, we recommend that you consult a neurologist for an immediate assessment.
+The condition’s highly treatable via surgery and medication if it’s caught in the early stages.